Blog Archives

 I, on the other hand, wanted to try pu-erhs.

-I asked her what was their richest, earthiest, most complex pu-erh.
+I asked what was their richest, earthiest, most complex pu-erh.
 She immediately guided me to the Gold Nugget.
 Not to spoil the ending to this story, but I ended up buying some to bring home.

 It looks like any other brick of pu-erh when it’s wrapped up like that, but when the wrapper comes off, it gets different.
 It seems that it has the name “Gold Nugget” for a reason.